luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 ~~~~~~~~~~~~~~~~~

 Decimation Filter will sub-samples the depth map, which means it reduces the depth scene complexity and allows other filters to run faster.
 Setting
 *decimationFactor* to 2 will downscale 1280x800 depth map to 640x400.
+We can either select pixel skipping, median, or mean decimation mode, and the latter two
+modes help with filtering as well.

+It's also very useful for :ref:`for pointclouds <Decimation filter for pointcloud>`.

 3. Improving depth accuracy
 ***************************

-The above chapter () was focused on noise, which isn't necessary the only reason for
+The above chapter we focused on noise, which isn't necessary the only reason for
 inaccurate depth.

 There are a few ways to improve depth accuracy:

 - (mentioned above) :ref:`Fixing noisy depth <2.
 Fixing noisy depth>` - depth should be high quality in order to be accurate
-- (mentioned above) :ref:`Stereo depth confidence threshold` should we low(er) in order to get the best accuracy
+- (mentioned above) :ref:`Stereo depth confidence threshold` should be low(er) in order to get the best accuracy
 - :ref:`Move camera closer to the object` for best depth accuracy
 - Enable :ref:`Stereo Subpixel mode`, especially if object/scene isn't close to MinZ of the camera